doublesecretagency/craft-smartmap/README.md

 Smart Map is a plugin which allows you to easily manage geographic points.
 With Smart Map, you can:

-- Display multiple locations on a dynamic map
+- Display locations on a dynamic map
+- Display locations on a static map
 - Search entries to find the closest location
+- ... and more!

 Once you have installed the Smart Map plugin, simply create a new field using the "Smart Map Address" field type, and add it to a section.
 You'll see the magic once you start editing entries in that section!

-## Requirements
- - Craft (obviously)
- - Google Maps API key - <a href="https://developers.google.com/maps/documentation/javascript/tutorial#api_key" target="_blank">Get yours here...</a>

 ## Using a "Smart Map Address" field